puzzle/dockerized-rails-development/README.md

     . bin/source_env development
     docker-compose logs rails

 Rails might complain about a missing Javascript engine.
-If so, add `therubyracer` to your gems and
+If so, add `therubyracer` to your Gemfile and

     . bin/source_env development
     docker-compose run rails bundle install
+    docker-compose run rails rails db:migrate
     bin/start development

 As soon as the app boots, you can browse it by visiting `http://localhost:3000/`